ucdavis-bioinformatics-training/2021-ASM-genome-assembly/Bacterial-taxonomy.md

 >(1) Classification, the orderly arrangement of units into groups of larger units.
 A simple analogy can be found in a pack of cards; the individual cards can first be sorted by color, then into suits.
 Within each suit the cards can be arranged in a numerical sequence, and the face cards placed in some order of seniority.
 >
 >(2) Nomenclature, the naming of the units defined and delineated by the classification.
-In the example of cards, the face cards are given names and more than one name, for example, jack or knave, may be given to the same card.
+In the example of cards, the face cards are given names [...].
 >
 >(3) Identification of unknown units with known units of the classification developed in (1) and bearing names given in (2).